Yoshinobu Yamamoto is officially a Dodger

 Japanese pitcher Yoshinobu Yamamoto introduces himself as the newest member of the Los Angeles Dodgers.

-Yoshinobu Yamamoto is officially a Dodger originally appeared on NBC Sports Philadelphia
+Yoshinobu Yamamoto is officially a Dodger originally appeared on NBC Sports Bay Area

 Japanese pitcher Yoshinobu Yamamoto introduces himself as the newest member of the Los Angeles Dodgers.

-Yoshinobu Yamamoto is officially a Dodger originally appeared on NBC Sports Philadelphia
+Yoshinobu Yamamoto is officially a Dodger originally appeared on NBC Sports Bay Area

 Yoshinobu Yamamoto was officially introduced by the Dodgers on Wednesday after he signed a record 12-year, $325 million deal with the team.